ersilia-os/eos4b8j/README.md

 # History
 - We have developed a python script that accesses the web server available https://gdb-chembl-simsearch.gdb.tools/ to run the predictions.
-- 'requests' and 'BeautifulSoup' Python libraries are used to post the input to the server and fetch the results.
+- `requests` and `BeautifulSoup` Python libraries are used to post the input to the server and fetch the results.
 - Model was incorporated to Ersilia on 8/15/2022

 # About us